 - Once our machine learning model is trained and tested for a relatively smaller dataset, then the same method can be applied to hidden data.
 The data effectively need not be biased as it would result in bad decision-making.
 In the case of predictive analysis, data is useful when it is complete, accurate, and substantial.
 Data quality needs to be taken care of when data is ingested initially.
 Organizations use this to predict forecasts and consumer behaviors and make rational decisions based on their findings.
 A successful case will surely result in boosting business and the firm’s revenues.

 Following is the list of points that show the comparison between Machine Learning and Predictive Modelling.

 Basis for Comparison

-This has been a guide to Machine Learning vs Predictive Modelling, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Machine Learning vs Predictive Modelling.
+Here we have discussed Machine Learning vs Predictive Modelling head-to-head comparison, key differences along with infographics and comparison table.
 You may also look at the following articles to learn more –